krsoninikhil/phil-opp-rust-os/notes.md

 - Point _double fault_ handler to this IST index.
 - Write integration test for testing if GDT and TSS are loaded and stacking switching is working on stack overflow.

+## Post 8 (Hardware Interrupts)

+- Configure PICs to use vectors numbers that doesn't conflict with exceptions i.e. 32-47. `pic8259_simple` crate can be used to do so.
+Add it as dependency.
+- Initialize PICs with configured vector number offset.
+- Enable CPU interrupts.
+- Add a timer interrupt handler as timer interrupts are on by default.
+- Hanlder also need to notify end of interrupt to PIC.
+- Currently, deadlock can occur if interrupt handler tries to print something when main thread have the writer lock as main thread will wait for interrupt handler to finish which is waiting for lock to be free.
+- This deadlock can be provoked by calling `print` on loop in main function and having a `print` in handler too.
+- To avoid this, one solution is to disable interrupts while aquiring a lock on writer mutex.
+- Use `hlt` instruction instead of infinite loop while not doing anything to save hardware resoureces.
+- As of now, pressing any keyboard key will cause double fault as no handler is present, so add a keyboard interrupt handler which also reads the scancode.

 ### Additional Notes on Rust